Who we are

 As SCCF’s umbrella organization, the Community Foundation for Southern Arizona (CFSA) provides expertise and skilled guidance to help donors give back in ways that are aligned with their charitable and financial goals.
 The Board of Trustees oversees the Foundation’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.
 Last fiscal year, the Foundation distributed over $7 million.

-The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 12 organization serving Santa Cruz County.
-The following organization were awarded funding:
+The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 16 organizations serving Santa Cruz County.
+The following organizations were awarded funding:

 - Boys & Girls Club of Santa Cruz County, Inc.

 - Construyendo Circulos de Paz/Constructing Circles of Peace

 - East Santa Cruz County Community Food Bank, Inc.

 - Family Health Care Amigos